Quantum GraviElectro Dynamics: Feynman rules

-\paragraph{spinor:} According to the standard perturbation method, we introduce electron and positron wave functions as follows: Spinor fields of electron and positron, $u(p,s)$ and $v(p,s)$, are positive and negative frequency parts of the plane-wave solution of the Dirac equation with momentum $p^{~}_a=(p^{~}_0,\vec{p})\in V^1(\TstM)$ and spin $s$ as follows:
+\paragraph{Spinor (Figure \ref{fig1}-(a)):} According to the standard perturbation method, we introduce electron and positron wave functions as follows: Spinor fields of electron and positron, $u(p,s)$ and $v(p,s)$, are positive and negative frequency parts of the plane-wave solution of the Dirac equation with four momentum $p_{~}^a=(p^{~}_0,\vp)\in V^1(\TtM)$ and spin $s$ as follows:

-where $E_p:=\sqrt{\vec{p}\cdot\vec{p}+m^2}$ is an on-shell energy, and $a^{~}_e(p,s)$ and $b^{\dagger}_e(p,s)$ are an electron's creation and annihilation operators, respectively.
+where $E_p:=\sqrt{\vp\cdot\vp+m^2}$ is an on-shell energy, and $a^{~}_e(p,s)$ and $b^{\dagger}_e(p,s)$ are an electron's creation and annihilation operators, respectively.
 The canonical commutation relation of the creation/annihilation operators is

 and otherwise zero.
-Electron's creation and annihilation operators have $L^{3/2}$ dimension owing to the commutationrelation (\ref{ccrpsi}); thus, spinors $u(p,s)$ and $v(p,s)$ have a physical dimension of $E^{1 / 2}$.
-Spinors are normalized as
+Thus, the physical dimension of electron's creation and annihilation operators are

+The creation operator creates the electron spinor in the momentum space.
+The time-independent spinor $u$ has the physical dimension $E^{\hlf}$\!, and the integration measure has $L^{-3}E^{-\hlf}$\!.
+As a consequence, the operator (\ref{spnorm}) consistently produces a quantum with the physical dimension $L^{-2/3}$\!.